mattshardman/test-docs/docs/index.md

 # Proposed Workflow for TDD on console

-## Aim
+## Purpose

-### What it is
+Outline the ['golden path'](https://engineering.atspotify.com/2020/08/17/how-we-use-golden-paths-to-solve-fragmentation-in-our-software-ecosystem/) for creating a new feature or component in the console ui

-Set out how we approach building UIs at Hasura using TDD.
+Provide step by step instuctions for how to create and test a new feature or component Describe in detail how we approach building UIs at Hasura using Test driven development what is a feature... what is a component...

-How we approach testing in a way that allows us to release things regularly that are well tested but don't have tests that are difficult to maintain and slow us down.
+Shouldn't be considered 'set in stone', comments cristisms etc welcome..

-Act as a guide for the workflow someone should follow when adding/upgrading a UI component/feature.
+## Audience

-### What it's not
+- Someone creating a new component or feature for the first time

-A "this is the correct way to do things".
+- Also should be useful point of reference for everyone else
-Set in stone: feel free to disagree, update, improve etc..
+- Therefore, contains step by step and could seem overly exhuastive, but designed to be through in included every step of the development process

 ## Overall Philosophy

-* Component Driven Design - build up stories from small components into larger composed components and pages, each with simulated states and data mocked using msw
+* **Component Driven Design** - build up stories from small components into larger composed components and pages, each with simulated states and data mocked using `msw`
-* Use stories as main tests (isolate components and write stories to simulate as many states as feasible)
+* **Stories are tests** - Use stories as main tests (isolate components and write stories to simulate as many states as feasible)
-* Only use testing library to verify difficult to reach states - don't overuse
+* **Use unit tests sparingly** Only use testing library to verify difficult to reach states - don't overuse
-* Chromatic to automate visual testing process (pick up regressions etc).
+* **Automate visual testing workflow** - Chromatic to automate visual testing process (pick up regressions etc).
-* Limit user-flow testing (cypress) sparingly and only to test key user flows
+* **Limit user-flow testing** - Limit user-flow testing (cypress) sparingly and only to test key user flows

 ## Workflow

 The workflow we use will lean on three aspects (elaborated below):

-1. Code gen: Using code gen tools to create a consistent pattern of folders, files, and tests
+1. **Code gen**: Using code gen tools to create a consistent pattern of folders, files, and tests
-2. Component drvien design: Building using a "component driven approach", starting with smaller components and building up to larger components and pages
+2. **Component drvien design**: Building using a "component driven approach", starting with smaller components and building up to larger components and pages
-3. Collaboration: Following a visual testing strategy that uses chromatic to automatically catch changes and capture snapshots and then reviewing these as a team online.
+3. **Collaboration**: Following a visual testing strategy that uses chromatic to automatically catch changes and capture snapshots and then reviewing these as a team online.

 ### Creating new components/features